Advanced Metering Infrastructure (AMI)

 - American Cancer Society – Smart Meters

-Customers may choose to opt out of the AMI upgrade in favor of keeping an alternate metering system.
+Customers may choose to opt out of the i-Meter upgrade in favor of keeping an alternate metering system.
 Currently, there is a monthly charge of $10/account to opt-out and this fee may increase in the future.
 Please complete the Application for Alternate Metering System and return to the District.

 This page will be updated periodically as more information becomes available.